andersonopt/website/content/blog/product-release-notes-7-21-20.md

 # **Features and New Functionality**

-This was a biggest release to date.
-Check out all the new features and functionality to make sure you're siting as effectively as possible.
+_This was our biggest release to date!
+Read through to learn more about the new features and updates in this latest update._

-## App Interface Updates (screenshots, wait until UI tickets are fixed)
+## App Interface Updates

-As we head towards our longer-term app redesign, we made some interim changes to the structure of some of our core code, which will help us more quickly work towards the longer-term look and feel of the app.

-As a result, you'll see some changes to the app UI, but these are actually just a result of updating the code structure and not the longer-term app redesign, per se.
+In order to get to our longer-term redesign, we needed to update how some of our code was structured.
+As a result, you'll see some updates to the app interface that are a stepping stone to get us toward our longer-term vision.
+Here are some of the main areas that changed.

-For example, tasks in the map sidebar now look like this:
+The app interface for tasks will look a little different (again, this is just a stepping stone for us to get to the longer-term 'look').

 Create Project > Select Primary Asset:

 SCREENSHOT of TASKS (sidebar/below grid?)

-This is not the long-term redesigned look, but just a step to get us there more quickly.
-If you need any help finding something in the updated app interface, just reach out.
-In the long-run, tasks/the app interface will be much more intuitive, but

-## NEW FEATURE: Geo Analysis Pre-scan
+## NEW FEATURE: Pre-scan

 Want to run some constraint mapping analysis on an area before you start searching for parcels?